Manna Mental Health

 What are my favorite therapy modalities?

-Kansas and Oregon residents only (telehealth only for Oregon residents).
-Sessions are 45-53 minutes in length.
+Kansas and Oregon residents only.
+Sessions, which focus on Cognitive Behavioral Therapy and lifestyle-based care, last 45-53 minutes.
 You have the right to receive a “Good Faith Estimate” explaining how much your care will cost.
-Late cancels (less than 24 hours) and no-shows will be charged a $75 fee.
+Late cancels (less than 24 hours) and no-shows will incur a $75 fee.
+For Kansas residents, I accept Aetna, United Healthcare, UMR, BCBS of Kansas City, and Medicare.
+Oregon residents: self-pay and BCBS only (check with your insurance).
+Somatic Psychotherapy services are also available.

-Individual Session Self-pay Rate
+Individual Session Self-Pay Rate

 self-pay vs insurance